JanPoonthong/dotflies/learn.md

 Polymorphism: It describes the concept that objects of different types can be accessed through the same interface.
 Each type can provide its own, independent implementation of this interface.

+### October 15, 2020
+Pygame:
+    pygame.key.set_repeat(delay, interval) -> None

+When the keyboard repeat is enabled, keys that are held down will generate multiple pygame.KEYDOWN events.
+The dalay is the number of milliseconds before the first repeated pygame.KEYDOWN will be send.
+After that another pygame.KEYDOWN will be send every interval milliseconds